Best Lavalier Mics of 2018 – Clip-On / Lapel is the Way to Go

 When tested for recording quality, it sure can deliver, even when used as a microphone for an acoustic guitar, which should speak volumes when sound clarity is concerned.
 All the details come out nice and crispy, even with the windscreen on.

 The only major issue here is the fact that the cord is non-detachable and the windscreen tends to become loose over time, so make sure you don’t lose it.

 How to Choose the Right Lapel Mic for Your Purpose

 Well, it all depends on what you’re after.
 You could go for a wired mic, a mic that will fit right onto your smartphone, or a wireless one that will be much more expensive for obvious reasons.

 Yes, many of the best lapel mics always look nice and sleek, but it’s what inside the little capsule that matters.

 For most common purposes, condenser mics that tend to provide the best results, but often you’ll need a preamplifier to provide it with additional power.

 If you intend to work them hard, your lavalier microphones need to be energy efficient.
 Some of them use batteries while some use phantom power from another device.

 Size matters.
 It needs to be as small as possible, without compromising sound quality.
 Of course, almost always you’ll be guided by your budget.

-I’ve covered a few of the most promising contenders in the market for lavalier microphones.
+I’ve covered a few of the most promising contenders in the market for the title of the best lavalier microphone.
 So, now it shouldn’t be that hard to decide which one would work best for what you have in mind.